robinsalehjan/web-trendinghashtaggraph/README.md

 2. Create the image: `docker build --no-cache --build-arg PORT=${PORT} -t thg .`

-3. Run the image: `docker run -t -d -p 8080:8080 --env-file env.list --rm thg` and open localhost:8080 in your browser
+3. Run the image: `docker run -t -d -p 8080:8080 --env-file env.list --rm thg` and open `localhost:8080` in your browser

-# Note to myself
+# Note to self

-- Nice to have:
 1. Setup CI environment first
 2. Add Pronto with the proper runners for automated code reviews

-- Encapsulate external components
-  1. Design patterns and proper abstractions is the idiomatic way of handling complexity.
+3. Design patterns and proper abstractions is the idiomatic way of handling complexity.
-  2. Never fully trust 3rd party APIs
-  3. Use exceptions to avoid it from spilling into the other parts of the system.
+4. Use exceptions to avoid it from spilling into the other parts of the system.